-Tirzepatide versus insulin glargine in type 2 diabetes and increased cardiovascular risk (SURPASS-4)
+Tirzepatide versus insulin glargine in type 2 diabetes and increased cardiovascular risk (SURPASS-4): a randomised, open-label, parallel-group, multicentre, phase 3 trial

 Source: View publication →

-In patients with type 2 diabetes and high cardiovascular risk, once-weekly tirzepatide demonstrated superior glycemic control and weight reduction compared to titrated insulin glargine over 52 weeks, with no increased cardiovascular risk.
+In adults with type 2 diabetes and high cardiovascular risk, once-weekly tirzepatide demonstrated superior reductions in HbA1c and body weight with lower incidences of hypoglycemia compared to titrated daily insulin glargine, without increasing cardiovascular risk.

 Key Findings